 Dr. Morris, pointed out that the overweight and obesity that is grasping the region’s children is a matter that should be taken seriously.
 She noted that many are in danger of suffering from breathing difficulties, hypertension, cardiovascular disease, insulin resistance and psychological effects.

 She highlighted that schools share some of the blame, noting that their canteens provide sodium rich and fatty foods as well as carbonated beverages.
 Dr. Morris elaborated stating that students were allowed to opt out of Psychical Education classes, particularly when preparing for exams.
 In addition, she noted that the home was also a culprit allowing children to spend excessive hours watching tv and playing computer games.
+Las Vegas, why it is the best place to play any game?
+Learn more here.

 Dr. Morris revealed that the United States of America has placed limits on sugar, fat and sodium in all foods sold on the compound.
 Additionally, Panama has banned fried foods and surge soda for sale in school premises.
 “The Caribbean needs a multi-faceted, multi-sectoral approach to reinforce the message of healthier eating and active living.” she said in concluding her speech.